milosolutions/mmigrations/README.md

 **Due to the binary-incompatible nature of Qt's plugins, the plugin** **installation procedure has to be repeated for every Qt version you use.**

+### OS support

+* Linux
+* Android (from Linux)
+* Windows (MSVC)

+The installation script does not work for macOS or iOS targets.
+The plugin can still be build manually, however - and the DB provider will work normally.

 ### Prerequsites

 * amalgamated source code of SQLiteSee has to be put into `sqlitesee/sqlitesee-sources`.
 It should contain `sqlite3.h` and `sqlite3-see-aes256-ofb.c` files (other will be ignored)
 * either Qt source code or working Internet connection
 * `qmake` in `$PATH`.
 QSQLiteSee plugin will be installed for this Qt version